SabrinaJewson/corix.rs/README.md

 	- [`sum`]:
 		Float summation that is an order of magnitude faster and more accurate than naïve methods.
 	- [`mean`] / [`mean_unbiased_sd`]:
-		Mean and unbiased and biased sample standard deviation and variance, based on the above summation algorithms.
+		Mean and unbiased and biased sample standard deviation, variance and covariance, based on the above summation algorithms.
 - Special functions
 	- [`erf`], [`gamma`]: Error function, gamma function (at the time of writing, the methods on `f64` itself are unstable).
 	- [`airy`](mod@airy): The Airy functions Ai and Bi, their first derivatives, zeros and integrals.
+	- [`bessel`]: Bessel functions.
 	- [`ellip::jacobi`]: Jacobi elliptic functions sn, cn, dn, am.
 	- [`ellip`]: Complete and incomplete elliptic integrals of the first and second kind.